aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_validation.md

 ## Resource `TransactionValidation`

-This holds information that will be picked up by the VM to call the correct chain-specific prologue and epilogue functions
+This holds information that will be picked up by the VM to call the<br/> correct chain&#45;specific prologue and epilogue functions

 <pre><code>struct TransactionValidation has key<br/></code></pre>